Red Calabrian Chili peppers with one sliced pod showing elongated shape

 Peperoncino is the broad Italian word for hot chile pepper.
 Calabrian chili is a regional Calabrian type and product style within that broader peperoncino world, especially when sold as paste, crushed pepper, or oil-packed pods.

 The useful flavor is fruity, savory, and lightly smoky, especially in dried, crushed, paste, or oil-packed forms.
-The heat is not just a sharp powdery burn; it carries through fat and tomato-based sauces well.
+The heat is not just a sharp powdery burn.
+It carries through fat and tomato-based sauces well.

 For paste, use the Calabrian chili substitute guide because the right swap depends on the dish.
 Fresno plus olive oil can work for fresh brightness, red pepper flakes work for dry heat, and harissa works only when its spice blend fits the recipe.